calvin-cs262-fall2020-teamA/Project/UsabilityTest.md

 2. General tasks - I’ll ask you to do some of the following tasks, depending upon how much time we have together:

     1. Log in as a resident, use any username and password.
-    2. Say you are a resident, compelte the following tasks:
+    2. Say you are a resident, complete the following tasks:
         1. You want to know if you have any packages currently available for pick up.
 Find this information.
         2. You want to see all of your packages, including ones that have already been picked up.
 Find this information.
         3. You want to pick up your package today, but you don’t know the deskie hours.
 Find this information.